edsonarios/codemapIA/front/README.md

 * Save current position from nodes ✅
 * Improve view graphs ✅
 * Added tooltip complete path ✅
-* Use DB for datas
+* Use DB for datas ✅
+* With dedicated back, now support astro project
 * If User not login, just allow analyze 1 repository
 * Login for users (Github, google) Oauth, unlimited analyze repositories
 * Animation panelInformation
 * Home Page, show analyzed repositories as cards
 * Different colors by folders to nodes
 * Icons by folder
-* Choose complete folder or fileName ?

 ### Optional
 * Logged in users have 20 free requests to the AI